Srijani-Chakroborty/Srijani-Chakroborty/README.md

 ### Hola, I'm Srijani👋

-- 🔭 I’m currently working on Full Stack Development.
+- 🔭 I’m currently working as a Full Stack Developer.
 - 🌱 I’m currently learning React and Node.js
 - 👯 I’m looking to collaborate on Youtube.
 - 🤔 I’m looking for help with technical documentation.